Gary Cooper Fun Features

 Did You Know?

-… that although they never appeared together in a film, Gary was very good friends with fellow actor James Stewart.
+… that although they never appeared together in a film, Gary Cooper was very good friends with fellow actor James Stewart.
 When Gary was too sick with cancer to personally receive his Honorary Life Achievement Academy Award in 1961, it was Stewart who appeared at the ceremony in his friend's place.
 To learn more visit our Tribute to James Stewart.

 On Location